-SEAH was established in 2016, by Natalie and Linda Pietrzyk.
-Both Natalie and Linda had worked in Social Care for over 15 years and felt that they could provide a high-quality service to people within the Shropshire area and have a positive impact upon people’s lives.
+SEAH was established in 2016, by Natalie Pietrzyk.
+Natalie had worked in Social Care for over 15 years and felt that she could provide a high-quality service to people within the Shropshire area and have a positive impact upon people’s lives.

 SEAH has grown to have a positive reputation for working with people who have complex care needs.
 We have had many successes working with people to become more independent and achieve positive outcomes within their lives.